Why is Risk Management in healthcare important?

 Historically risk management was a reactive model, but we can see that being proactive with risk management enables the service to get out ahead of potential issues and work to identify controls that can minimise risks or reduce the potential impact of an issue.
 Although risk management is viewed as everyone’s business, it must be driven by senior management to ensure that it is seen as a priority.

-HCI is a provider of professional services in relation to patient safety, quality improvement, and regulatory compliance.
-We have over 16 years’ experience in supporting health and social care organisations in building effective risk management systems to effectively manage and reduce risks in their organisations.
-If you would like support in developing a Risk Management System, contact HCI at 093 36126 or email@example.com.
+At HCI, we help providers of health and social care make intelligence driven decisions to attain, manage and improve quality, safety and regulatory compliance.
+Since 2005, we have supported health and social care organisations to build comprehensive risk management systems to effectively manage and reduce risks in their organisations.
+If you would like support in developing a Risk Management System, contact HCI at email@example.com.